adrienmillot/holberton_portfolio/README.md

 We need two application server (python is interpreted language).
 One for the API, and another one for the web.

-We use this configuration to be as closer as possible t productivity.
+We use this configuration to be as close as possible to productivity.

 ### Web server

 We use two Web servers, one server for the mobile application and one server for the web application.

-In the long term potantially four servers could be used, two for the Web app and two for the mobile app, moderate by two loads balancers.
+In the long term potentially four servers could be used, two for the Web app and two for the mobile app, moderate by two loads balancers.

 ## Existing Solutions